How is Zeffy free?

 Advertising costs

-Dan Pallotta’s TED Talk: The way we think about charity is dead wrong shows us why advertising is so strong for nonprofits looking to maximize their overhead ratios.
-In 18 minutes and 38 seconds, Dan shares the “double standard that drives our broken relationship to charities.”
+Dan Pallotta's TED Talk: The way we think about charity is dead wrong shows us why advertising is so important for nonprofits looking to maximize their overhead ratios.
+In 18 minutes and 38 seconds, Dan shares the "double standard that drives our broken relationship to charities."
 A big part of that double standard is related to advertising.

 Advertising works.
 Building demand for something creates a desire to give, which changes the amount and number of donors who will give to your cause.
 Sometimes, donors have difficulty understanding why some of their money is being invested in advertising.